Why do people so often

 in itself.
 We avoid accusing people of lying because we feel that it is

 somehow not correct to do so.
-Not the done thing.
 People will not

 respect us if we accuse others of lying.
 Perhaps it is even more